myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-11T03:41:04.083Z
 >
 > Now the client with the most sophisticated text is deck.blue

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-11T03:11:07.029Z
->
-> Good news for deck.blue users, I have made the hashtag extraction algo on deck.blue very smart :)

-Look at （#this =#tag's (#behaviour,)）

----
 <!-- MY-BSKY_TIMELINE:END -->